LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

-## About Me
+## ABOUT ME
 Hello!
 I'm glad you're here.
-I'm Leah, a dedicated software developer and data analyst based in Washington.
-I am excited to share my projects with this portfolio. <br />
+I am a dedicated software developer and data analyst based in Washington.
+I am excited to share my projects through this portfolio. <br />
-Having a background in Biology, I returned to university to develop strong skills in programming.
-My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research.****
+With a background in Biology, I returned to university to develop strong programming skills.
+My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research. <br />
 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I'm enthusiastic about connecting with potential employers and collaborators who share my passions.

-## Projects
+## PROJECTS
 DEV160 Repository – Collection of small fun scripts written to learn Python I. <br />
 **Link**: [DEV160]( https://github.com/gitplants/Dev160)